-For me, this is the bane of using vinyl!
-It took me a long time to get it right and I often have to make small adjustments for various reasons ie: trying out new vinyl or felt, a blunt blade or any other number of reasons.
+For me, this is the bane of cutting vinyl with my cutting machine!
+It took me a long time to get it right and I still often have to make small adjustments for various reasons ie: trying out new, non-branded vinyl or felt, a blunt blade or any other number of reasons.

 The general rule of thumb is…test, test and test again, until you get it right!
 And then record those cut settings in a notebook or text document so you can refer back to them in the future.

-The first port of call is to use your machines preset cut settings, so for example, in Silhouette Studio or Cricut Design Space, start with their default cut settings especially if you are using their own brand products ( eg: heat transfer vinyl, glitter sign vinyl, faux leather, card etc ).
+The first port of call is to use your machines preset cut settings, so for example, in Silhouette Studio or Cricut Design Space, start with their default cut settings, particularly if you are using their branded products ( eg: heat transfer vinyl, glitter sign vinyl, faux leather, card etc ).

 Things get a bit trickier if you are buying your vinyl from a manufacturer other than your machine brand.
 This is where you may need to work a little harder to get the settings right.

-Cricut Own Brand Faux Leather And Independent Glitter Vinyl Brand
+Cricut Own Brand Blue Faux Leather And Independent Glitter Vinyl Brand

 Can You Tell I Love Glitter HTV!